wiremoons/deno_mod/README.md

 - '`exists_file.ts`' : contains the function `existFile` that checks if the provided file system path is for a file that exists.
 The function returns a `boolean` to confirm if the filename provided exists.
-- `type_guard.ts` : contains a number of **type guard** function including:
+- `type_guard.ts` : contains a number of type guard functions including:
   `isNumber` and `isString`.
-These checks for a specific TypeScript type (string, number, etc) and affirms that type if its correct.
+These check for specific TypeScript types (ie string, number, etc) and affirm that the type is correct.
-- `to_title_case.ts` : contains function `toTitleCaseFirst` used to capitalise the first character of a string.
+- `to_title_case.ts` : contains function `toTitleCaseFirst` used to capitalise
+  the first character of a string.
 - `cli_version.ts` : contains function `cliVersion` used to display basic version information for any command line application.

 ## Tests